nf-core/scrnaseq/docs/usage.md

 ## Aligning options

-By default (i.e. `--aligner alevin`), the pipeline uses [Salmon](https://salmon.readthedocs.io/en/latest/) to perform pseudo-alignment of reads to the reference genome and [Alevin-fry](https://alevin-fry.readthedocs.io/en/latest/) to perform the downstream BAM-level quantification.
+By default (i.e. `--aligner simpleaf`), the pipeline uses [Salmon](https://salmon.readthedocs.io/en/latest/) to perform pseudo-alignment of reads to the reference genome and [Alevin-fry](https://alevin-fry.readthedocs.io/en/latest/) to perform the downstream BAM-level quantification.
 Then QC reports are generated with AlevinQC.

 Other aligner options for running the pipeline are: